Home

 Expat Blues: A Quiet Invitation Home to Yourself

-The “expat blues” is an opportunity to explore deeper emotions and reconnect with your authentic self.
-Drawing on psychotherapy and philosophy, it invites readers to embrace discomfort as a step toward personal growth.
+The “expat blues” opens a path to explore deeper emotions and reconnect with your authentic self, using discomfort as a stepping stone for personal growth through psychotherapy and reflection.

 Let’s get this out of the way first: depression is painful.
 It can be paralysing, foggy, numb, or quietly brutal.
 But it’s also, in many cases, a signal, not a life sentence.
 As Gabor Maté says, "The question is not why the addiction or depression, but why the pain?"
 And as a therapist who works mostly with internationals, I see this pattern all the time: a new country cracks something open in us.
 And what spills out isn't always Instagram-worthy.